BillJr99/Ursinus-CS474/_pages/Projects/proj-final.md

 ## Design Plan (25 Points)

 Before you begin, create a design plan in LaTeX that documents the requirements, UI/UX workflow, affordances and signifiers, modalities, design testing, based on stakeholder input obtained and documented for the report.
+Include a figma or lucid chart wireframe to describe your user interface.
+Show that interface and project prototype implementation to a stakeholder and document the feedback that you receive from them.
+Also document how you revise your project based on this feedback (be sure that you do so!).

 ## Version Control